If you haven’t already, you will probably start hearing about Cannabidiol, or CBD, treats for dogs soon.

 - Look for treats that have been lab tested by an independent, third-party to ensure 100% safety and efficacy for your pets.

-- While CBD is shown to be non-toxic even at extreme doses (your dog could probably eat a whole bag of treats and be fine, albeit super relaxed) , make sure you read the back of the treat package for dosage instructions.
+- While CBD is shown to be non-toxic even at extreme doses (your dog could probably eat a whole bag of treats and be fine, albeit super relaxed) , make sure you give your pet the correct dosage.

 - If you are interested CBD in place of your dog’s current prescription, please consult with your vet first.
 Some vets are still skeptical about CBD but at least you will be more informed about your choice.
 There are cases where prescribed drugs are the only sure and effective way to treat something.

-Are CBD Dog Treats Legal in My State?
+Are CBD Dog Products Legal in My State?

 If you don’t live in Washington State or Colorado, is it legal to possess dog treats containing CBD?